plumber-cd/terraform-backend-git/README.md

 # Terraform State management using Git

 Git as Terraform backend?
 Seriously?
-I know, might sound like a stupid idea at first, but let me try to convince you [why](#why-storing-state-in-git) it's actually not.
+I know, might sound like a stupid idea at first, but let me try to convince you [why](#why-storing-state-in-git) it's not always the case.

 ## Table of Contents